 Today, many historians consider her the world's first feminist.

 In her writing, Mary Wollstonecraft called to attention the disparities in education between boys and girls and the way women were denied the same economic opportunities men enjoyed.
 At the time, she was both admired and scorned for her audacity.

 Yet her words live on well after her death and inspired women's movements around the globe in the nineteenth and twentieth centuries, demonstrating the impact of a single person's actions.
 She remains a relevant figure in the twenty-first century as women continue to look to her as a role model for equity, as evidence by this statue erected in her honor as recently as 2020.

-Which is why Mastro chose to write about Mary Wollstonecraft, the protagonist in her debut novel.
-Below is a brief synopsis of the manuscript:
+Which is why Mastro chose to write about Mary Wollstonecraft, the protagonist in her debut novel, Mary Wollstonecraft in Love.

 Raised in an abusive home, Mary Wollstonecraft swears she will never marry, knowing it would subject her to a man’s rule.
 Instead, she is determined to make her own way in the world.
 After being fired from her job as a governess for her liberal views regarding girls’ education, she decides to make a living by her pen and moves to London.
 In time, she is successful in her quest to become a writer.
 When she calls for women to enjoy greater rights and opportunities in her book A Vindication of the Rights of Woman, she achieves international acclaim.

 Meanwhile, during Mary’s rise to fame, the French Revolution breaks out.
 The Revolution brings her close to Henry Fuseli, a married London artist.
 Together, they translate news coming out of France.
 When she realizes she has feelings for Fuseli, she escapes to Paris to report on the Revolution.